zdefne-usgs/CSDGM-TR-translation/README.md

 <p>
 <b>Please feel free to contribute to this effort if you are billingual and work with data and metadata!</b>

-You can download the spread sheet of terms, edit and uploadback.
-Email zdefne@usgs.gov if you have any questions.
+You can download the spread sheet of most recent version of elements translation, edit and upload back.
+Please email zdefne@usgs.gov if you have any questions.
 </p>

 The complete list and explanation of CSDGM elements are given at https://www.fgdc.gov/metadata/csdgm/